emsesp/docs/MQTT.md

 ## Receiving Topics

-EMS-ESP subscribes and listens to the following topics, used to send commands to the EMS-ESP:
+EMS-ESP subscribes and listens to the following topics, used to send commands to the EMS-ESP.
+Please make sure you are using MQTT authentication with username and password.
+Anonymous access to MQTT isn't allowed to perform any control operation.

 | Topic               | Description         | Payload Format | Example |
 | ------------------- | ------------------- | -------------- | ------- |